valkey-io/valkey-doc/docs/reference/sentinel-clients.md

 * An ip:port pair.
 * A null reply.
 This means Sentinel does not know this master.

-If an ip:port pair is received, this address should be used to connect to the Redis master.
+If an ip:port pair is received, this address should be used to connect to the Valkey master.
 Otherwise if a null reply is received, the client should try the next Sentinel in the list.

 Step 3: call the ROLE command in the target instance
 ---